Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls: Introduction

 \section{Introduction}

 Individuals in economic data often belong to multiple heterogeneous groups.
 Group level heterogeneity is a common modeling feature in popular econometric methods, such as differences-in-differences and synthetic controls: In differences-in-differences, many empirical models include group-time fixed effects.
 In synthetic controls, models usually assume a group level outcome to be affected by latent common factors and group level factor loadings.
-However, despite the rich heterogeneity such group level unobservables capture, the nonparametric versions of these methods, such as changes-in-changes method in \cite{athey2006identification} and the distributional synthetic control \citep{gunsilius2023distributional}, while focusing on individual level heterogeneity, often do not adequately control for group level unobservables.
+However, despite the rich heterogeneity such group level unobservables capture, methods for nonseparable models, such as changes-in-changes method (CIC) in \cite{athey2006identification} and the distributional synthetic control (DSC) \citep{gunsilius2023distributional}, while focusing on individual level heterogeneity, often do not adequately control for group level unobservables.